rosschapman/internetross/blog.md

 }
 ```

-It's harder to see in this paired down example, but `connectSidebar` will be called called every time there are store updates that re-render `<Template />` inside of `<Page />`.
-(The `<Page />` component itself subscribes to the store.)

-Here's the basic UI and behavior:
+The bug was observed when a user clicks the "Buy on Map" button in the Sidebar.
+The click was getting swallowed and not transitioning the view.

 <img src="/assets/images/inline_gotcha_funtimes.jpg" width="600" style="margin: 0 auto; display: block" />

-The bug was observed when a user clicks the "Buy on Map" button in the Sidebar.
-At this moment a event is triggered on the form field in the `<Main />` component.
-Because the that field is inside a *redux-form* form (connected to the redux state tree), a hard-to-follow cascade of component updates are triggered.
-This is the *complex* part: "hard to predict; forces interact to produce surprising behavior."

-Digging in with React dev tools, we noticed the Sidebar button was getting re-rendered *in the middle of the click event*.
-Therefore the newly rendered button was no longer listening.
+So what was going on?

+When we looked closer we noticed that at the moment of click an unwanted blur event would be triggered on the form field in the `<Main />` component; and its state would be updated.
+This redux-form state update would then ripple through the component tree and cause the sidebar to be re-rendered, even though none of the props passed to `<Sidebar />` had changed.
+The result was the sidebar button getting re-rendered *in the middle of the click event*; which meant the click handlers of the newly rendered button were not capturing the click and able to transition to the next view!

-One hackish thing we considered was changing the `onClick` handler of the sidebar button to `onMouseUp` -- since the newly rendered button would receive that event (browsers are weird).
-But my homie-in-debug wouldn't -- couldn't -- let it slide so we decided to troubleshoot the real issue: the sidebar getting rendered every time there was a field blur when it's props weren't changing.
-Dude dug his heels in and binary searched the code code up and down `<Page />` --  which is way more busy than I'm showing here -- deleting chunk by chunk until the re-renders stopped.
-He's a hero.
-Of course, the fix ends up being dead simple.
-We moved the invocation of `connectSidebar` and `connectMain` outside of the `Template` export:
+One hackish thing we considered was changing the `onClick` handler of the sidebar button to `onMouseUp` -- the newly rendered button could receive that event (browsers are weird).
+But my colleague couldn't let it slide so we decided to troubleshoot the real issue: the sidebar getting rendered every time there was a field blur when it's props weren't changing.

+After [binary searching](#two-tales-of-binary-search) the code code up and down `<Page />`, deleting chunk by chunk until the re-renders stopped, we discovered the fix to be fairly straight forward.
+Just move the invocation of `connectSidebar` and `connectMain` outside of the `Template` export context into the module context.
+Fixing the

 ```javascript
 // Template.js